playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 # Call Android code from C# {#call-android-from-c-sharp}

-But those dependencies don't meant much if you're not able to utilize the code from them!
+It's great that we're able to manage those dependencies, but they don't mean much if you're not able to utilize the code from them!

 For example, take the following library: https://github.com/jaredrummler/AndroidDeviceNames